kryptokrona/kryptokrona-docs/guides/wallets/Using-remote-nodes.md

 Guide coming soon!

-## ZedWallet
+## zedwallet

 1. Open up a command prompt window and navigate to the folder that contains *zedwallet*.
-2. Use the following command to start ZedWallet
+2. Use the following command to start zedwallet

 ### Windows: